RYUKOKU UNIVERSITY (KYOTO, JAPAN)

 Japanese Pilgrimages: Experiences and motivations behind cultural and spiritual peregrinations from and to East Asia

 Links will be published each day at 6:45 am Japan Standard Time (UTC+09:00)

 Day 3, 24th January – Zoom Link

 ANNOUNCEMENT REGARDING THE POSTPONEMENT OF THE WORKSHOP DUE TO THE CORONAVIRUS CRISIS, AND THE ORGANISATION OF THE EVENT

 Considering the evolution of the Coronavirus crisis and the cautionary measures being taken by governments and universities, our workshop has been postponed and will take place from the 22nd to the 24th of January 2021.

-You will find below all the information related to the workshop and its organisation.
 If you have any inqueries regarding the organisation, please, feel free to contact us.

 ORIGINAL CALL FOR PAPERS